WebOrigami/docs/src/content/language/scope.md

 {{ @svg projectExample }}
 </figure>

-When Graph Origami needs to resolve the `greet` reference, it walks "up" this graph:
+When Graph Origami needs to resolve the `greet.js` reference, it walks "up" this graph:

-- It starts by looking for `greet` inside the `site.graph` file.
-This defines `index.html` and `name`, but not `greet`, so Graph Origami moves up a level to the `src` folder that contains the file.
+- It starts by looking for `greet.js` inside the `site.graph` file.
+This defines `index.html` and `name`, but not `greet.js`, so Graph Origami moves up a level to the `src` folder that contains the file.
-- In the `src` folder, Graph Origami doesn't find `greet`, but _does_ find `greet.js`.
+- In the `src` folder, Graph Origami _does_ find `greet.js`.
 It dynamically loads that module and takes its default export as `greet`.
 The search ends there.
-- Depending on how Graph Origami was invoked, if `src` didn't define `greet` or `greet.js`, Graph Origami could continue walking up the file system hierarchy into the project's root folder.
+- Depending on how Graph Origami was invoked, if `src` didn't define `greet.js`, Graph Origami could continue walking up the file system hierarchy into the project's root folder.
 (See [Define a project root](#define-a-project-root).)
 - The last place Graph Origami would look is the base scope, which by default is Graph Origami's collection of built-in functions.
 (See [Define a custom base scope](#define-a-custom-base-scope).)

 As with block scoping in programming languages (see below), in graph scoping the search only goes up the graph.
 If you want to go back deeper into the graph, you must make an explicit reference using paths: